HERE Artist Residency Program (HARP)

 During the residency, HARP Artists participate in monthly artistic meetings, bi-monthly work groups focused on both artistic and business topics, regular individual meetings on budgeting, production, and fundraising issues, and formal and informal work-in-progress showings.

 Artists are also encouraged to show work in each stage of development.
 A number of work-in-progress showings, both public and private, allow members of HARP to contribute to the growth of their peers.
 Through this component, we create a balance of practical and theoretical work that exposes the whole group to a comprehensive experience.
-Each season, we present 8-10 public showings of HARP works-in-progress and provide HARP artists with a more formal opportunity to do their work in CULTUREMART, our annual winter festival of workshop productions.
+Each season, we present 8-10 public showings of HARP works-in-progress and provide HARP artists with a more formal opportunity to present stages of their work in CULTUREMART, our annual winter festival of workshop productions, before a public paying audience.

-Each year, HARP artists participate in an intensive one-week retreat at an artist colony where they are able to dedicate all of their energy to the creative process without the distractions of daily life.
-In addition, when possible, we offer one- and two-week project-specific intensive retreats for second- and third-year HARP artists.
+Each year, HARP artists participate in a one-week retreat at an artist colony where they are able to dedicate all of their energy to the creative process without the distractions of daily life.
+At times, when possible, we offer one- and two-week project-specific intensive retreats for second- and third-year HARP artists.

 RESOURCES FOR HARP ARTISTS: